SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 URL of this page: https://medlineplus.gov/genetics/understanding/dtcgenetictesting/neanderthaldna/

-Scientists have sequenced Neanderthal and Denisovan genomes from fossils discovered in Europe and Asia.
+Scientists have sequenced the DNA from Neanderthal and Denisovan fossils that were discovered in Europe and Asia.
 This genetic information is helping researchers learn more about these early humans.
-Determining which areas of the genome are shared with archaic humans, and which areas are different, will also help researchers find out what differentiates modern humans from our closest extinct relatives.
+Determining which areas of the modern human genome are shared with archaic humans, and which areas are different, will also help researchers find out what differentiates modern humans from our closest extinct relatives.

 Learn more about the genetics of Neanderthals and Denisovans: